Mobility Master Plan

 Cedar Park Mobility Master Plan (MMP) Overview

-The plan will identify trail, pedestrian, and bike connections to major destinations such as parks, neighborhoods and major commercial and entertainment areas to provide a complete network.
-It will identify intersection improvements to support the overall mobility of the City including traffic signals, turn lanes, roundabouts and innovative intersections.
-It will identify corridors that may benefit from advanced signal timing concepts such Advanced Traffic Signal Performance Measures (ATSPMs).
-It will develop a database of crash information for the past three years for the entire City’s street network and use crash data for promotion of projects which alleviate streets with the greatest safety challenges.
-It will integrate recommendations from the 2020 Transit Study into the action plan.
+The plan identifies trail, pedestrian, and bike connections to major destinations such as parks, neighborhoods and major commercial and entertainment areas to provide a complete network.
+It identifies intersection improvements to support the overall mobility of the City including traffic signals, turn lanes, roundabouts and innovative intersections.
+It identifies corridors that may benefit from advanced signal timing concepts such as Advanced Traffic Signal Performance Measures (ATSPMs).
+It develops a database of crash information for the past three years for the entire City’s street network and use crash data for the promotion of projects that alleviate streets with the greatest safety challenges.
+It integrates recommendations from the 2020 Transit Study into the action plan.

 Agency coordination meetings are held with regional agency partners such as CTRMA, TxDOT, Williamson County and Travis County to discuss regional plan alignment and existing plans.
 These meetings make recommendations for improvements to City design standards for mobility facilities such as shared-use paths and on-street bike lanes.